Gitphiyi/Phi-Database/REPORT.md

 ### 5.6 Memory Management Bugs

-Working on memory bugs after using garbage collection was a bit of a change.
-I heavily relied on Address Sanitizer to catch cases where I forgot to malloc and as the size of the repo grew I had to structure the codebase well so I could hunt down memory leaks easily.
-I really wanted to follow a more C like structure coding style and avoided using smart pointers which would have made this problem a LOT easier.
+Working on memory bugs after years of garbage-collected languages was an adjustment.
+I relied heavily on AddressSanitizer to catch cases where I forgot to allocate or freed the wrong thing, and as the codebase grew I had to structure it carefully so I could hunt down leaks.
+I intentionally stuck to a C-like style and avoided smart pointers, which made this both harder and more educational.

 ### 5.7 POSIX IO issues

-There were a couple issues about POSIX API that I did not realize and tripped me up.
-The first one is the on write() the returned number of bytes can be LESS than the requested number of bytes to write.
-This definitely was not something I expected, as usually in these cases I would think the writes would simply fail.
-This caused a really frustrating bug where there were non deterministic writes that did not fully write all the bytes into a file and when I checked the bytes were not what I requested.
-This is because when I checked my writes I was not actually checking to see if it wrote all of them correctly and just checking that it did not write no bytes at all.
+There were a couple of POSIX API details I didn't know that tripped me up.
+The big one is that `write()` may return fewer bytes than requested without being an error.
+I assumed the call either succeeded fully or failed, so I never checked the return value carefully.
+That led to a nasty bug where writes were nondeterministic and the bytes on disk didn't match what I thought I had written.
+Adding explicit loops to retry partial writes fixed it.

 ## 6. Results